 Corn and rice are often used as a filler in dog food.
 According to PetMD, however, your carnivorous pet should not have a carbohydrate-rich diet, as dog food low in protein has been linked to dogs becoming obese.
 Foods with high levels of either of rice or corn (in other words, it’s the first ingredient listed) can also cause chronic conditions in your dog like gas, bloating, and diarrhea.

 Grain-free food has been a popular “premium” choice for a number of years, but a recent study by the FDA has shown that grain-free dog food has resulted in fatal heart issues.
+These studies are ongoing and nothing has been officially concluded, but many vets recommend keeping your dog on foods with grains.

 Grain-free foods often have peas, lentils, and other legume seeds as one of the main ingredients.
-If your pet eats a dry dog food with peas or lentils as a major ingredient, some veterinarians recommend switching your dog food immediately to a non-grain variety.
+If your pet eats a dry dog food with peas or lentils as a major ingredient, some veterinarians recommend switching your dog food immediately to a grain variety.

 This might seem like a long list of ingredients to avoid, but the good news is there are plenty of dog food products out there that avoid all of these things, and it’s relatively easy to determine what food has what by looking at the ingredients.
 It’s a bit of work, but your dog will be happier and healthier for it, which makes the effort worth it.